 Know who should be involved

 Many young and/or small companies don’t have a dedicated vendor manager on staff, so you may need to assign that responsibility to a third party.
 Regardless of who holds the vendor management role, make sure your management (usually the CIO or CISO) is involved in reviewing and selecting vendors.
 They should have a say in evaluating necessary business justifications and help you approve or disapprove vendors accordingly.

 Hold vendors to the same standards

-Just because your service providers meet your compliance criteria, it does not mean they will provide you a secure environment.
-If you have specific security expectations, include them in the vendor contract details up front.
+Just because your service providers meet your compliance criteria, it does not mean they will provide you with a secure environment.
+If you have specific security expectations, include them in the vendor contract details upfront.
 You cannot simply assume they will take responsibility for the level of security you require.

-To learn more on how strongDM helps companies with vendor access, make sure to check out our Vendor Access Use Case.
+To learn more about how StrongDM helps companies with vendor access, make sure to check out our Vendor Access Use Case.

 Brian Johnson, Security Engineer / Podcaster, is the president of 7 Minute Security, an information security consultancy in the Minneapolis area.
 Brian spends most of his days helping companies defend their networks.